twobitfool/english-kiss/README.md

-# english-kiss README
+# The english-kiss (VS Code Extension)

-This extension makes helps you to simplify your writing (English), but highlighting the places where you got a little too fancy with your words.
+This VS Code extension helps you simplify your writing (English), by highlighting places where you got a little "too fancy" with your words.
+It's not anything like a french kiss.

 ## WARNING

-This is a work in progress.
-It is not yet ready for use.
+This is just a prototype.
+Don't actually use it 😜

 ## Next Steps